 Paul D. Camp Community College in collaboration with Suffolk Public Schools offers a General Education Certificate and Diploma Program.
-This program is composed of high school credits required for an Advanced Studies Diploma and thirty-three (33) college credits needed for the General Education Certificate or sixty-one (61) college credits needed for the General Studies Associate Degree.
-Students pursing these programs must earn credits in the following disciplines: English, Humanities, Social Science, Science, Mathematics, Health and Physical Education, and Electives.
-This program is open to all students who meet the course pre-requisites listed in the course descriptions in the academic section of this document.
+This program is composed of high school credits required for an Advanced Studies Diploma and fifteen (15) college credits needed for the Passport Program, thirty-three (33) college credits needed for the General Education Certificate, or sixty-one (61) college credits needed for the General Studies Associate Degree.
+Students pursuing these programs must earn credits in the following disciplines: English, Humanities, Social Science, Science, Mathematics, Health and Physical Education, and Electives.
+This program is open to all students who meet the course prerequisites listed in the course descriptions in the academic section of this document.